Accessibility & Accommodation

 Welcome to MOSI, where we are intent on creating an inclusive guest experience where everyone can participate in the excitement of science.
 Many of our exhibits offer multi-sensory interactive experiences.
 If you are concerned about too much sensory stimulation, ask a MOSI staff member or volunteer about what you might expect while exploring the exhibits.

 MOSI is wheelchair accessible.
-Automatic doors are located at the main entrance from the MOSI Entry Plaza and parking lot.
+Automatic doors are located at the main entrance from the MOSI parking lot.
 Handicapped parking spaces are available near the entrance to MOSI.
 The property surrounding the museum is paved.

 Wheelchairs are available at no additional cost on a first-come, first-served basis at the MOSI Admissions Desk.
 Guests must leave a driver’s license or credit card at the desk until the wheelchair is returned.

 Summer Sensory Camps are available.